 MW5303 Advanced Creative Writing

 A course in which the student applies the techniques from MW5301 Creative Writing in Ministry to a particular creative writing project.
 Each student selects and develops one form from a variety of media (e.g., play, article, short story, teleplay, film script, first-person narrative sermon, novel, radio drama) and adapts the style and message to the unique character of the chosen medium.
 Prerequisite: MW5301 Creative Writing in Ministry or consent of the professor.
 Enrollment limited to 12 students.
+Audits permitted only with the permission of the professor.
 3 hours.

 MW5304 Theology and Contemporary Literature

-An exploration of modern and postmodern attitudes toward the “spiritual/transcendent/God” found in selected American literature.
-Students will read a variety of writings from notable authors, as well as selected essays in critical theory, as a means of engendering dialogue from a theological perspective on how American fiction over the past fifty years has interacted with the religious and spiritual currents that pervade culture.
+An exploration of cultural attitudes toward the theological topics found in critically acclaimed literature.
+Students will read a variety of writings from notable authors as a means of engendering dialogue from a theological perspective, paying attention to how award-winning narratives since World War II have interacted with the religious and spiritual currents that pervade culture.
 3 hours.

 MW5305 C. S. Lewis and J. R. R. Tolkien: Imaginary Worlds and Learning Moral Virtue